-Today Rudy hosts the most widely syndicated, weekend travel/talk radio show in the United States.
-“Rudy Maxa’s World,” the radio show, and his Monday-Friday one-minute travel commentary are broadcast on more than 140 mostly news/talk radio stations in the US as well as on XM Radio Channel 165.
+Today Rudy hosts the #1 weekend travel/talk radio show in the United States.
+“Rudy Maxa’s World,” the radio show, and his Monday-Friday one-minute travel commentary have a weekly audience reach of approximately 1.4 million upscale leisure & business travelers via 230+ radio stations, TuneIn.com, active social media platforms, online streaming, and more.

 His “Marketplace” appearances led to the creation of a one-hour, weekend radio magazine show, “The Savvy Traveler,” that Rudy co-created and hosted from its inception in 1997 until the summer of 2001.